Research Study

 • A shift in importance from the supply curve to the future demand curve has likely emerged: Modeling bitcoin via a demand-side method, although sensitive to the implied network adoption rate, delivers a potentially useful framework for the ascension of a new, digital store of value coming into fruition this decade.
 Indeed, in our view, bitcoin’s adoption curve is likely to be one of the most important drivers of value accrual over the coming years.

 Digital assets are speculative and highly volatile, can become illiquid at any time, and are for investors with a high-risk tolerance.
 Investors in digital assets could lose the entire value of their investment.
+Digital assets are not insured or guaranteed by the Federal Deposit Insurance Corporation, or any other government agency, and are not obligations of any bank.

 To the extent this communication constitutes a financial promotion in the U.K., it is issued only to, or directed only at, persons who are: (i) investment professionals within the meaning of Article 19 of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (the "FPO"); (ii) high net worth companies and certain other entities falling within Article 49 of the FPO; and (iii) any other persons to whom it may lawfully be communicated.